 The British Council delivers projects that contribute to the UK's international development goals.
-In 2017/18, of the £168 million grant-in-aid funded through the Foreign and Commonwealth Office, £136 million of British Council spend is classified as Official Development Assistance (ODA).
+Of the £168 million grant-in-aid funding to the British Council in 2017/18, £136 million is classed as Official Development Assistance.

-Therefore, 81 per cent of our grant from UK government contributes to the UK target of spending 0.7 per cent gross national income on ODA.
+Therefore, 81 per cent of our grant from the government contributes to the target of spending 0.7 per cent of UK gross national income on Official Development Assistance.

 What is Official Development Assistance?

-Official Development Assistance (ODA) is UK taxpayers' money that supports aid and development in low- to middle-income countries.
-We deliver programmes that promote economic development and welfare in these countries which contribute to building trust and opportunity with the UK.
+Official Development Assistance is UK taxpayers' money that supports aid and development in low- to middle-income countries.
+We deliver programmes that promote economic development and welfare in these countries which contribute to building friendly knowledge and understanding with the UK.

 - support to system reform